melchor629/youtubedl-audio-api/README.md

 ## Using the web

-By default, running the app with `python app.py` will run on http://localhost:5000 .
+By default, running the app with `flask --app ytdl_audio_api.app run --debug` will run on http://localhost:5000 .
 If you set the environment variable `PORT` to some port, it will listen for everyone at the specified port.

 The app can be scalated using `gunicorn -c gunicorn_config.py ytdl_audio_api.wsgi`.
 Is configured to use `gevent` for asynchronous serving.